iden3/wasmbuilder/README.md

 # wasmbuilder

-This is a library that helps to build wasm code by hand.
+Javascript package that helps to build wasm code by hand.

 ## License